 ENGL S422 Literary Periods: Selected Topics

 In-depth study of selected literary periods in English or American literature.
 The specific literary period will be announced in the course schedule.
 May be repeated for credit when content varies.
-Corequisite: ENGL S211 or instructor permission.
+Prerequisite: ENGL S211.